pikatchu/closedsource/book/0012-elias_place.md

 “You—” Elias stepped forward.
 “You went to school with it?”

 Leo opened his mouth to explain.
-“They didn’t let me go home from the police station, so—”
+“They didn't let me go home from the police station, so—”

-Elias’ eyes widened.
+Elias' eyes widened.

 “You brought the book to the police station?!”